PHP 5.4.19 has been released on PHP.net on 22nd August 2013, and is also available for CentOS/RHEL 5.9 and 6.4 at Webtatic via Yum.

 yum install php54w

-If you would like to upgrade php to this version it is recommended that you first check that your system will support the upgrade, e.g. making sure any CPanel-like software can run after the upgrade.
+If you would like to upgrade php to this version it is recommended that you check that your system will support the upgrade, e.g. making sure any CPanel-like software can run after the upgrade.

 |php54w-cli||php-cgi, php-pcntl, php-readline|